nyushima/collective-methods/social-media/README.md

 <pre>
 import tweepy

-#Enter the details for your app below.
+#Enter the keys, tokens and secrets for your app below.
 consumer_key = ''
 consumer_secret = ''
 access_token = ''